You have just received a bright, new addition to your family, a AKS Labrador puppy. Here are a few pointers

 regardless (TRUST ME) :)

-Your puppy has had his first set of vaccinations and TWO health exams by our vets.
+Your puppy has had his first set of vaccinations and a health exams by our vet.
 Please consult your veterinarian

 for his advice on a vaccination program.
 We recommend that the pup have at least three boosters and a Rabies vaccine.
 You